duksctf/duksctf.github.io/_posts/2019-09-30-GreHack-Delayed-Memories-The-Grid.md

 ---

 *Reverse challenge which is finally a maze.
-A move is encoded on 2 bit of a charactere given as input.
-The combination which gets you out of the maze is the flag.*
+A move is encoded on 2 bit of a character given as input.
+The combination which gets you out of the maze is the flag.
+We present here three different ways to solve the challenge.*

 <!--more-->